5 Best Vitamins for Seniors: Avoid Dangerous Deficiencies

 • Magnesium

-• Zinc and Iron if your doctor/healthcare provider says so
+• Zinc and Iron if your doctor/healthcare provider says so.

 Yes, it makes a difference.
 Vitamins for elderly men might focus more on prostate health, while vitamins for elderly women usually contain more calcium and iron to offset hormonal changes post-menopause.